Mark Owen: 2022–present: Land of Dreams

 On 1 February 2022, it was revealed that Owen had been writing new material, potentially for a new solo album.
 A source close to Owen said, "He has been writing some songs and they are sounding pretty good.
 It's said the singer will be performing at the Isle of Wight Festival in June, It is early days, but he is [...] toying with the idea of another solo record.
 Nothing is nailed down, but given he has done a solo album every 10 years or so for the last two decades, now feels like a nice time to think about it again."

 On 13 May 2022, Owen officially announced on his social media platforms that he was making a new record, but shared no further details at the time.
-On 18 May 2022, he officially announced his new album "Land of Dreams", alongside its first single "You Only Want Me".
+On 18 May 2022, he announced his new album "Land of Dreams", alongside its first single "You Only Want Me".

-On 19 May 2022, "You Only Want Me" was released as the lead single, alongside the announcement of the release date of his upcoming album, which will be 23 September 2022.
+On 19 May 2022, "You Only Want Me" was released as the lead single, alongside the announcement of the release date of the album, which is 23 September 2022.
 The single entered the UK Downloads charts at number 76 and the UK Sales charts at 78.
 Owen performed the song at the National Lottery Big Jubilee party, along with the Take That hit "Shine".
 Owen also performed his single live on The Late Late Show with James Corden, his first US televised performance as a solo artist, and second overall.
 On 10 June 2022, his second single "Are You Looking for Billy?" was released.
 This was followed on 10 August 2022, with third single "Magic".
 Land of Dreams was released on 23 September 2022.
 On 26 September, the UK Official Charts predicted that the album would chart at number 2 on the Official Albums Charts.
 On 30 September 2022, the album debuted at number 5 on the UK Official Albums Chart Top 100, becoming Owen's highest charting solo studio album.
 Land of Dreams debuted at number 3 on the UK Album Downloads and Sales Charts.
 Due to digital sales of the album, "Magic" debuted at number 76 on the UK Official Singles Sales Chart Top 100.